-Quick comeback: A simple "That's none of your business" will suffice, or you could throw them off with some dramatics: "It cost me an arm and my fiance a leg -- next week we're going in for surgery together.
+What to Say: A simple "That's none of your business" will suffice, or you could throw them off with some sarcasm or dramatics: "It cost me an arm and my partner a leg—next week we're going in for surgery together.
 Romantic, right?"

-Translation: Some people think that it's fine to tack on a "plus one" to any wedding invite.
+Translation: Some people think it's fine to tack on a plus-one to any wedding invite.
 Though it's definitely a wedding etiquette faux pas, you should give your guest the benefit of the doubt and chalk it up to an innocent misunderstanding rather than a snobby "I don't go anywhere without a date" attitude.